ncud4bloc/Tic-Tac-Toe_JS/README.md

-# Tic-Tac-Toe_JS
-New tic-tac-toe game using javascript and jquery
+Odin Project work: using JavaScript and jQuery

 Responsive tic-tac-toe.
-Just click "Start" to begin!
+Just click "Start" to begin